-Various tax deductions for delivery drivers and couriers, some are new and unfamiliar.
+An overview of tax deductions for delivery drivers and couriers (some you don’t know).
 Reduce your gross taxable income.

-Delivery drivers have unique business costs that are important to understand whether you are a DoorDash driver, GrubHub driver, PostMates driver, Amazon delivery driver, UberEATS driver or InstaCart driver to name a few.
-It’s important to understand the proper way to account for delivery driver taxes and potential tax deduction opportunities.
-This empowers delivery drivers to maximize their take home income.
+Delivery drivers have unique business costs that are important to understand if you’re a DoorDash driver, GrubHub driver, PostMates driver, Amazon delivery driver, UberEATS driver, or InstaCart driver (to name a few).

-There are many new, often unfamiliar, tax deductions a delivery driver can take from their gross income.
-Many delivery driver tax deduction opportunities are for expenses related to the cost and expense of the operation and use of the car or vehicle used for deliveries.
-Therefore, there are certain deductible expenses whether it’s your car or a car provided by an employer or car rental company.
+There are many delivery driver tax deductions.
+Most are for expenses related to the cost of doing business.
+For example, the operation and use of the car or vehicle used for deliveries.
+We explain each of these next.

 Expenses Related to Transportation: Cars, Vehicle, Scooters, Bike

 For Deliveries by Car, Choose a Mileage Expense Deduction Method

 Each mile you drive for delivery is tax-deductible.